w3f/jamtestvectors/reports/README.md

 We offer two types of test vectors:

 - Tiny: These are designed for quick adjustments and prototyping, with reduced validators (6) cores count (2) and report core assignment rotation period (4).
-They are provided in both JSON format for easy inspection and modification, and in SCALE format, which is the production binary codec.

 - Full: These vectors use production validators (1023), cores count (341) and report core assignment rotation period (10).
-  Similar to the tiny vectors, they are available in JSON and SCALE format.

-Both JSON and SCALE formats conform to the JAM types ASN.1 [schema](../jam-types-asn/jam-types.asn) and the Reports test vectors specific [schema](./reports.asn).
+Both JSON and SCALE formats conform to the JAM ASN.1 [schema](../jam-types-asn/jam-types.asn) and this subsystem STF specific [schema](./reports.asn).

 ## STF Output